Halloween: Food

 On All Hallows' Eve, many Western Christian denominations encourage abstinence from meat, giving rise to a variety of vegetarian foods associated with this day.

-Because in the Northern Hemisphere Halloween comes in the wake of the yearly apple harvest, candy apples (known as toffee apples outside North America), caramel apples or taffy apples are common Halloween treats made by rolling whole apples in a sticky sugar syrup, sometimes followed by rolling them in nuts.
+Because in the Northern Hemisphere Halloween comes in the wake of the yearly apple harvest, candy apples (known as toffee apples outside North America), caramel apples or taffy apples are common Halloween treats made by rolling whole apples in a sticky sugar syrup or caramel, sometimes followed by rolling them in nuts.

 At one time, candy apples were commonly given to trick-or-treating children, but the practice rapidly waned in the wake of widespread rumors that some individuals were embedding items like pins and razor blades in the apples in the United States.
 While there is evidence of such incidents, relative to the degree of reporting of such cases, actual cases involving malicious acts are extremely rare and have never resulted in serious injury.
 Nonetheless, many parents assumed that such heinous practices were rampant because of the mass media.
 At the peak of the hysteria, some hospitals offered free X-rays of children's Halloween hauls in order to find evidence of tampering.
 Virtually all of the few known candy poisoning incidents involved parents who poisoned their own children's candy.

 One custom that persists in modern-day Ireland is the baking (or more often nowadays, the purchase) of a barmbrack (báirín breac), which is a light fruitcake, into which a plain ring, a coin, and other charms are placed before baking.
 It is considered fortunate to be the lucky one who finds it.
 It has also been said that those who get a ring will find their true love in the ensuing year.
 This is similar to the tradition of king cake at the festival of Epiphany.
+Halloween-themed foods are also produced by companies in the lead up to the night, for example Cadbury releasing Goo Heads (similar to Creme Eggs) in spooky wrapping.

+Foods such as cakes will often be decorated with Halloween colors (typically black, orange, and purple) and motifs for parties and events.
+Popular themes include pumpkins, spiders, and body parts.

 List of foods associated with Halloween: